NBISweden/workshop-reproducible-research/docs/setup.md

 ### Linux

 How to install Docker differs a bit depending on your Linux distribution, but the steps are the same.
-For details on how to do it on your distro see [https://docs.docker.com/engine/installation/#server](https://docs.docker.com/engine/install/#server).
+For details on how to do it on your distribution see [https://docs.docker.com/engine/installation/#server](https://docs.docker.com/engine/install/#server).

 Here we show how to do it for Ubuntu, which is the most common desktop